-- Can help get your application approved.
+- It can help get your application approved.
 If you have a poorer credit score and credit history than your partner, a joint credit card application can improve your chances of being approved.
 This is because the credit card provider assesses both applicants jointly and a strong credit score can balance out the weaker one.

 - More flexible credit limits.
 The combined income of two people usually results in a higher credit limit, or a more flexible one, than the limit you might be offered when you apply individually.

 - Can improve your credit score.
 If you’re approved for a joint credit card account, you can use it to help repair your credit score (or your partner’s) by making payments on time and avoiding carrying a debt.
-Learn more about how to improve your credit rating.

 What other options are there for sharing a credit card account?